dokutan/chip8/modes.md

 5xy2 | save Vx to Vy (ascending or descending) in memory starting at I |
 5xy3 | load Vx to Vy (ascending or descending) from memory starting at I |
 f000 nnnn | I = nnnn |
-fn01 | set active drawing planes to n | TODO f002 | store 16 bytes starting at I in the audio pattern buffer |
+fn01 | set active drawing planes to n |
+f002 | store 16 bytes starting at I in the audio pattern buffer |
 fx3a | pitch register = Vx |